SIOSlab/plandb.sioslab.com/docs/index.rst

 The Completeness table contains 2D frequency maps of the joint distribution of planet projected separation and :math:`\Delta\textrm{mag}` (for excruciating detail see [Brown2005]_ and [Garrett2016]_).
 Currently, values are only generated for planets where ``pl_maxangsep`` is greater or equal to 100 mas and ``pl_minangsep`` is less than or equal to 500 mas, **however this calculation can be extended to all planets**.

-For each planet meeting this condition, the following samples are drawn, :math:`n=1\times10^{6}` at a time:
+For each default row of OrbitFit meeting this condition, the following samples are drawn, :math:`n=1\times10^{6}` at a time:

 #.
 Semi-major axis is sampled from a normal distribution, with :math:`\mu =` ``pl_orbsmax`` and :math:`\sigma =` (``pl_orbsmaxerr1`` :math:`-` ``pl_orbsmaxerr2``)/2.
 In the case where the error is undefined, :math:`\sigma = \mu/100`.
 #.
 Eccentricity is sampled from a normal distribution, with :math:`\mu =` ``pl_orbeccen`` and :math:`\sigma =` (``pl_orbeccenerr1`` :math:`-` ``pl_oreccenerr2``)/2.
 In the case where the error is undefined, :math:`\sigma = \mu/100`.
 In the case where the eccentricity is undefined, the distribution is taken to be a Rayleigh distribution with :math:`\sigma = 0.0125`.
 #.
 The inclination is sampled from a normal distribution, with :math:`\mu =` ``pl_orbincl`` and :math:`\sigma =` (``pl_orbinclerr1`` :math:`-` ``pl_orbinclerr2``)/2.
 In the case where the error is undefined, :math:`\sigma = \mu/100`.
-In the case where the inclination is undefined, the inclination is sampled from a sinusoidal distribution.
+In the case where the default fit in the OrbitFits table has 90 inclination with no errors (see :ref:`the OrbitFits row generation<orbitfitsref>`), the inclination is sampled from a sinusoidal distribution.
 For rows where the planet mass (``pl_bmassj``) represents an estimate of the true mass, this sinusoidal inclination is sampled over the full range from 0 to 180 degrees.
 However, in cases where the planet mass represents :math:`M\sin I`, a critical inclination value is calculated at which the true planet mass would equal 0.08 Solar masses, and the distribution is sampled only between this critical inclination and 180 degrees minus this critical inclination.
 #.
 The argument of periastron is sampled from a normal distribution, with :math:`\mu =` ``pl_orblper`` and :math:`\sigma =` (``pl_orblpererr1`` :math:`-` ``pl_orblpererr2``)/2.
 In the case where the error is undefined, :math:`\sigma = \mu/100`.
 In the case where the argument of periastron is undefined, it is sampled from a uniform distribution between 0 and 360 degrees.
 #.
 The longitude of the ascending node is sampled from a uniform distribution between 0 and 360 degrees.
 #.
 The stellar metallicity is not sampled, but taken as a constant value equal to ``st_metfe``, or 0.0, if undefined.
 #.
 If the planet radius in KnownPlanets was calculated from the mass, and the mass (``pl_bmassj``) represents :math:`M\sin I`, the mass sample is defined as ``pl_bmassj``:math:`/sin(I)`.
 #.
 The mean anomaly is sampled from a uniform distribution between 0 and 360 degrees.
 #.
-The orbital radius, projected separation, phase angle, and :math:`\Delta\textrm{mag}` are now calculated for each sample exactly as they were for the PlanetOrbits table (see :ref:`geometry`).
+The orbital radius, projected separation, phase angle, and :math:`\Delta\textrm{mag}` are now calculated for each sample exactly as they were for the Orbits table (see :ref:`geometry`).
 #.
 The cloud :math:`f_\textrm{sed}` is sampled as described in the Planet Photometry discussion (:ref:`see above<sampleclouds>`).
 #.
 A 2D histogram is constructed from the phase angle and :math:`\Delta\textrm{mag}` sampled on a predefined grid with angular separation sampled from 150 to 450 mas in increments of 1 mas and  :math:`\Delta\textrm{mag}` sampled from 0 to 26 in increments of 0.1.
 #.
 A single completeness value is calculated by finding the fraction of sampled points such that the angular separation falls between 150 and 450 mas and the  :math:`\Delta\textrm{mag}` is less than or equal to a curve defined from the 575 nm WFIRST predicted performance.
 #.
 The sampling procedure is repeated (drawing :math:`n` samples at a time) and the histogram and bulk completeness value are updated until the completeness converges to within 0.01%.
 #.
 The Completeness table is defined with the following columns:

-    * Name: Planet Name, references KnownPlanets ``pl_name``
+    * pl_name: Planet Name, references KnownPlanets ``pl_name``
     * alpha: Angular Separations at grid centers (mas)
     * dMag: :math:`\Delta\textrm{mag}` values at grid centers
     * H: :math:`\log_{10}(\mathrm{Frequency})`